Eduard6518/Eduard6518/README.md

-I'm Eduard, I know web-technologies ( JavaScript, HTML, CSS ) and Python.
-I'm learning Rust.
+I'm Eduard.
+I know web-technologies ( HTML, CSS, JavaScript ), Python and Rust - its syntax, but I'm not familiar with its crates(gtk, rand, other), only Tauri.